rhayes777/PyAutoFit/paper/paper.md

 Pyro [@Bingham2019] and STAN [@Carpenter2017] offer general-purpose frameworks where users can specify a generative model and fit it to data using a variety of non-linear fitting techniques.
 Each package is specialized to problems of a certain nature, with many focused on problems like generalized linear modeling or determining the distribution(s) from which the data was drawn.
-For these problems the model is typically composed of linear equations which are easily expressed syntactically, such that the PPL API offers an expressive way to define the model and extensions can be implemented in an intuitive and straightforward way.
+For these problems the model is typically composed of the equations and distributions that are fitted to the data, which are easily expressed syntactically such that the PPL API offers an expressive way to define the model and extensions can be implemented in an intuitive and straightforward way.

 # Software Description

-`PyAutoFit` is a PPL whose core design is providing a direct interface with the model, data, fitting procedure and results, allowing it to provide more complete management of the model-fitting task than other PPLs and making it suited to longer term software projects.
+`PyAutoFit` is a PPL whose core design is providing a direct interface with the model, data, fitting procedure and results, allowing it to provide comprehensive management of many different aspects of model-fitting and making it suited to longer term software projects.
 Model components are written as Python classes, allowing `PyAutoFit` to define the model and associated parameters in an expressive way that is tied to the modeling software's API.
 A model fit then only requires that a `PyAutoFit` `Analysis` class is writen, which combines the data, model and